Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Daily Oral Care Routine

-People very conscious about their health and fitness often found ignoring their oral health.
-Oral hygiene is as important as your wellbeing.
+People very conscious about their health and fitness often ignore their oral health.
+Oral hygiene is as important as your well-being.

 • Brushing Twice a Day: Use a soft-bristled toothbrush and fluoride toothpaste to clean your teeth at least twice a day.
 Brush for at least two minutes, covering all surfaces of your teeth, including the front, back, and chewing surfaces.